 Let’s say that you have a company, you want to sell more of your thing, but you do not want to pay for advertising.
 How are you going to increase sales?
 It can be done:

 - If your company has a very resonant idea, then your idea will spread on its own by word-of-mouth.
 This is utterly fantastic when it happens, and this is why, given a choice, you would like for your idea to be extremely resonant.
 Facebook was highly resonant and spread quickly by word-of-mouth.
 So was Google.
 So was Dropbox.
+So were fidget spinners and Silly Bandz (for a brief period of time).
 When this happens, your company grows all by itself through word-of-mouth (and it is glorious).